top of page

 The Salute!

 As a re-enactor, saluting is always one of those interesting topics.
 Some re-enactors refuse to salute fellow re-enactors who are portraying officers, after all, they are not 'real' officers or even in the Army.
-I was only ever 'ordered' to salute an officer once and I quietly told this jumped up goon where to stick his order.
-Not because I was ordered by an officer who made it clear he hated me, but also when he told me to do it made no sense and therefore wasn't even in keeping with the role.
+I was only ever 'ordered' to salute an officer once and I quietly told this jumped-up goon where to stick his order.
+Not because I was ordered by an officer who made it clear he hated me, but also because when he told me to do it, it made no sense and therefore wasn't even in keeping with the role.
 This was many years ago and I can't stress enough that it was NOT in Miss Drop 44.

 It is that, and no more.
 There has been a good deal of misunderstanding about the salute, most of it on the part of people who don't know how soldiers feel about it.
 Many civilians completely misinterpret its purpose and meaning.
 They take it to be an acknowledgement of the soldier's inferiority to his superiors.
 Noting is further from the truth.
 Salutes are given and returned.
 They are a privilege of the military alone.
 Every officer salutes every other officer, just as every enlisted man salutes every officer.
 The highest-ranking general in the Army is required to return the salute of the greenest buck private.
 The fact that the subordinate salutes first is simply common-sense courtesy applied to a military expression; it is for the same reason that gentlemen step aside for ladies in doorways and younger people are introduced to their elders rather than the other way around.